JamesGotsell/smartPensions/readme.md

   - npm start
   - take the localhost server url and had to the url section in index.ts

-# issus with the graphlq query not returning correct data from the so i could display more data
+issues with the graphlq query not returning correct data from the so i could display more data

 ```
  const [results, resultsError, isLoadingResults ] = useResultsQuery()